davep/davep.github.com/content/2023-09-29-mandelbrot-commands.md

-if done in a way that's reminiscent of how commands could be defined in [CLIM](https://en.wikipedia.org/wiki/Common_Lisp_Interface_Manager) -- I remember [really liking](https://github.com/davep/org-davep-cldict/) how you could create self-documenting and self-competing commands in that).
+if done in a way that's reminiscent of how commands could be defined in [CLIM](https://en.wikipedia.org/wiki/Common_Lisp_Interface_Manager) -- I remember [really liking](https://github.com/davep/org-davep-cldict/) how you could create self-documenting and self-completing commands in that).

 All in good time...